olliecurtis/Chatty-Chat-AI/README.md

 # Chatty-Chat AI

-An application for a agnostic chatbot that will answer simple small talk and a current in development feature is to include getting drink recommendations
+An application for a agnostic chatbot that will answer simple small talk

 ## Getting Started